-Psilocybe mushrooms, commonly called “magic mushrooms” or “shrooms”, are mostly found in humid subtropical forests, however, they also grow in Alaska, Australia, New Zealand, Hawaii, Europe, Siberia, Japan, and Southeast Asia.
+Shrooms are known to grow in various climates around the world.
+They are mostly found in humid subtropical forests, however, they also grow in Alaska, Australia, New Zealand, Hawaii, Europe, Siberia, Japan, and Southeast Asia.

+The duration of a magic mushroom experience is largely dependent on the dose.
 Dosages of pure pharmaceutical-grade psilocybin are as follows:

 Importantly, the concentration of psilocybin in shrooms varies depending on the species, how well they are preserved, and whether they are fresh or have been dried.